SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/index.md

 ## Foundation

-The **Swedbank Pay API Platform** is built using the [REST architectural style][rest] and the request and responses come in the [JSON] format.
-The API has predictable, resource-oriented URLs and use default HTTP features, like HTTP authentication (using OAuth 2), HTTP methods and headers.
-These techniques are widely used and understood by most HTTP client libraries.

-## Prerequisites

 To start integrating Swedbank Pay Digital Payments, you need the following:

 *   [HTTPS][https] enabled web server.
 *   Agreement that includes Swedbank Pay Checkout.
 *   Obtained credentials (merchant Access Token) from Swedbank Pay through the Merchant Portal.

-## Start Your Journey

-*   WOW
-*   POINTS
-*   NEEDED!

-Start by setting up a test account and let's go!

 The **basic payment integration** consists of 4 main steps. **Creating** the payment, **displaying** the payment UI, **verifying** the payment status and